thegooddocsproject/chronologue/docs/chronologue/c_how_chronologue_works.md

 ## What is time?
-Time is “a nonspatial continuum” [Merriam Webster](https://www.merriam-webster.com/dictionary/time).
+Time is “a non-spatial continuum” [Merriam Webster](https://www.merriam-webster.com/dictionary/time).
 “Nonspatial” means that time has no size, nor can it be touched.
 However, time can be measured in increments of different sizes, such as seconds, minutes, hours, days.
 To visualize time, we can read a clock or look at a calendar.
 Different cultures use different calendars.
 The Chronologue telescope uses the [Gregorian calendar](https://en.wikipedia.org/wiki/Gregorian_calendar).

-## What is space-time?
+## What is spacetime?
-Space-time is when you combine the three spatial dimensions (3D) and time, resulting in a four-dimensional (4D) system.
+Spacetime is when you combine the three spatial dimensions (3D) and time, resulting in a four-dimensional (4D) system.
 Since there is no exact visual representation of a 4D space, you will often see pictures like this to clarify the relationship between space and time:

 ![Source: European Space Agency](https://www.esa.int/var/esa/storage/images/esa_multimedia/images/2015/09/spacetime_curvature/15576375-1-eng-GB/Spacetime_curvature_pillars.jpg)